‘The Walking Dead’ Season 9 Rumor: Michael Cudlitz Will Return, Just Not In Front Of The Camera

 However, according to The Wrap, Michael Cudlitz will return in Season 9 of The Walking Dead to make his directorial debut on the show.
 According to the report, “a person with knowledge of production” on The Walking Dead revealed this information to The Wrap recently.
 It was also revealed that Michael Cudlitz is expected to direct one episode — Episode 7 — of Season 9 of The Walking Dead.

-However, no official statement has been made by AMC yet in regard to this claim so it is likely viewers will have to wait until Season 9 premiers to find out for sure whether this news is correct or not.
+However, no official statement has been made by AMC yet in regard to this claim, so it is likely viewers will have to wait until Season 9 premieres to find out for sure whether this news is correct or not.

 While fans still don’t know when the Season 9 premiere date of The Walking Dead will be, it is expected the return date will be announced during The Walking Dead‘s panel at San Diego Comic-Con this weekend.